About & journey

 Jun 2018 – May 2021 · Valencia, Spain

-Core PhD research focused on fragment-based drug discovery (FBDD) targeting Histidine Kinase (HK) two-component systems in bacteria, a validated AMR target class.
+Core PhD research focused on fragment-based drug discovery targeting histidine kinase (HK) two-component systems in bacteria, a validated AMR target class.
 Thesis submitted and defended November 2024.

-• Achieved >150-fold potency improvement during hit-to-lead optimisation, advancing compound affinity from 30 µM to 190 nM across ~25 synthesised candidates, demonstrating rigorous SAR and iterative medicinal chemistry feedback.
+- Improved compound potency >150-fold during hit-to-lead optimisation, from 30 µM to 190 nM across ~25 synthesised candidates, through iterative structure-guided design with medicinal chemists.

 Visiting Scientist – Marie Curie Secondment